ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup-with-azure.md

 ---
-title: "How To Deploy Your Own ARK Chain On Azure?"
+title: "How To Deploy Your Own Ark Chain On Azure?"
 ---

-# How To Deploy Your Own ARK Chain On Azure?
+# How To Deploy Your Own Ark Chain On Azure?

 [[toc]]

 ::: tip
-**This deployment method can be used to jump-start your journey to your own BridgeChain in the process [outlined here (ARK Deployer)](https://docs.ark.io/deployer/setup.html)**
+**This deployment method can be used to jump-start your journey to your own BridgeChain in the process [outlined here (Ark Deployer)](https://docs.ark.io/deployer/setup.html)**
 :::

 **Prerequisites**